Peristaltic Pumping: How Does It Work?

 Peristaltic pumps are so-called roller pumps in which the rollers are rotated over a tube placed in the pump head, leading to the mechanical alteration of the form (squeezing) of the tube.

-The restitution of the tube following the roller triggers pumping of the medium in the interior of the tube, so that only the pump tube comes into contact with the medium.
+The restitution of the tube following the roller triggers the pumping of the medium in the interior of the tube so that only the pump tube comes into contact with the medium.

-The flow rate is determined by the shape and the speed of the roller head, the amount of rollers and the inner diameter of the tube.
-Find our peristaltic pumps catalogue here!
+The flow rate is determined by the shape and the speed of the roller head, the number of rollers, and the inner diameter of the tube.
+Find our peristaltic pumps catalog here!

 Pros and cons of peristaltic pumps for microfluidics